Skip to main content

 What is a union?

-A union is a group of co-workers who organize themselves for better working conditions at their workplace.
-In a union, co-workers have the power to improve their wages, contracts, and benefits at their workplace.
+A union is a group of co-workers who organize for better working conditions in their workplace.

 What is a wall-to-wall union?

 A wall-to-wall union is a union for all co-workers in a workplace.
-In a wall-to-wall union, different workers (like student, faculty, and staff) may have different contracts with an employer, but all co-workers are part of the same union.
-By coming together, taking coordinated action, and standing up for one another, we can win victories for ourselves and all of our co-workers on campus.
+In a wall-to-wall union, different workers (like students workers, faculty, and staff) may have different issues they are organizing around, but all co-workers are part of the same union.
+By organizing in solidarity together, wall-to-wall unions can make more change in their workplaces.

 What is United Campus Workers?

 United Campus Workers (UCW) is a network of a dozen local unions in states across the Southeast, Southwest, and Midwest.
-Local unions take on issues in the diverse contexts of their different campuses.
-Local unions are part of the federation of local unions at Communications Workers of America (CWA).
+Local unions take on issues in the different contexts of their different campuses.
+Local unions in the UCW network are part of a federation of local unions called Communications Workers of America (CWA).
 CWA is one of America’s largest and most diverse unions.
 As a federation of local unions, CWA is a democratic union ruled by its members in their local unions.

 How do I get involved?